adoublef/sdk/README.md

 # SDK

 The **SDK Package** is a lightweight and modular utility library for Golang, designed to provide a set of common functions and tools to kickstart your Golang projects.
-It's not meant to be an extensive framework but rather a collection of useful helpers that can be used as a prelude to your Golang code.
+It's not meant to be an extensive framework but rather a collection of useful helpers that can be used as an SDK to your Golang code.

 ## TOC